 Switch To Green, Natural Cleaning Products

 It certainly seems wrong to say that cleaning your house is making your house dirtier.
 But, in terms of indoor air pollution, that may just be the case.
-Many popular cleaning products can release volatile organic compounds (also called VOCs) that make indoor air quality worse.
+Many popular cleaning products and AC repair Mesa AZ can release volatile organic compounds (also called VOCs) that make indoor air quality worse.
 So, when you breathe in and smell that lemony bleach cleaner you used, you are likely also breathing in chloroform, methyl chloroform, and hazardous byproducts such as chloramine, and hypochlorous acid, and ammonia.
 Of course, you cannot stop cleaning your home, but you can choose your cleaning products wisely.
 Bear in mind that truly natural products like baking soda, vinegar, seltzer, and lemon juice may be old-fashioned, but they still work and are probably a lot better for you to clean your home with than the most expensive cleaning products on the market today.
 When shopping for cleaning products, choose unscented items that boast “low or no VOCs” and profess to be “green,” “all-natural,” and “organic.”